 The Eastern Anatolia region is known for its rugged terrain and ancient ruins.
 The ruins of Ani exhibit an ancient city that was once the capital of Armenia and a thriving stop along the Silk Road.
 The massive and mysterious statues in Nemrut Dagi which give off an eerie vibe are another major highlight in this region.

 Western Anatolia is famous for the white travertine terraces of Pamukkale and taking a dip in its mineral-rich thermal waters is a popular activity here.
 The well-preserved ruins of Hierapolis, a Roman spa city, is another nearby attraction.

-Northeastern Turkey is home to the Black Sea coast that is dotted with small traditional villages and serene beaches.
+Northeastern Turkey is home to the Black Sea coast which is dotted with small traditional villages and serene beaches.
 The ruins of the Sumela Monastery, which seems to be carved on the side of a rocky mountain, is the highlight of this region.

-Turkey is a colourful country, featuring a diverse mixture of Asian and European cultures, unique natural wonders, jaw-dropping architecture, interesting historical landmarks and an exotic cuisine.
+Turkey is a colourful country, featuring a diverse mixture of Asian and European cultures, unique natural wonders, jaw-dropping architecture, interesting historical landmarks and exotic cuisine.
 The country is packed with stunning sights at every turn, and it is impossible to think of a single reason why Turkey should not be your next holiday destination.

 A hot air balloon ride over Cappadocia’s surreal landscape is an experience you would regret missing.

 architectural treasures and lush gardens

 friendly and hospitable people